THERAPY

 CARL ROGERS

 Once upon a time, going to therapy may have held some stigma (think Betty Draper in Mad Men… ugh.).
 But today, I’m personally and professionally delighted to be living in a time where, thanks to a multitude of celebs, athletes, royals, Millennial-driven media sources, and regular folks like you and me speaking out loudly and proudly about how important mental health is, going to therapy is becoming increasingly destigmatized and increasingly considered as normative as seeking out professional care for any other aspect of your life.
-In 2017, therapy’s more popular and more accepted than it ever has been.
 It’s a great time to be considering starting therapy!

 2. Seeking out therapy doesn’t make you “weak.”
 It makes you smart.